Why German officials sometimes make confessions and show goodwill

 Example of decision made nach Ermessen – the real case happened in the German Embassy:

 An engineer from Moscow, who had taught himself PHP after 7 years of practical experience in Russia, was invited to Berlin as a programmer.
 During the interview at the Embassy of Germany, the situation has stalled.
 The problem was his university degree: civil engineer (MAI aerospace faculty) instead of software engineer… The embassy officer was requiring the written translation of the disciplines listed in the university diploma.
-Below is the translation of his narrative interview (the whole transcribed interview can be found here (in Russian)
+Below is the translation of his narrative interview (the whole narrative interview in Russian can be found in this book (s.
+Story of Maxim).

 I am a person who usually just goes.
 And here I nearly left ….
 Well, it did not mean the full disaster.
 It just meant that I need to prepare more documents.
 Fortunately, we could figure everything out directly in the embassy without any written translations.
 I just started asking some additional questions “What do you exaactly need …?”, “When do you need this?”, “Should this …?”, “Does this translation have to be certified? ” As you know there is a big difference between the usual translation and the certified one… Pretty many questions like that.
 The officer was clarifying all my questions asking some of his superiors.
 And at some point he just said: “Listen, we can check your diploma right now, there’s no problem.”
 Then we just got through the list of subjects.
 I realized, there were more items on the list than I expected, which are related to programming – for example all the math can be attributed to programming.
 And, fortunately, there were several subjects related to mathematics, statistics, also programming, plus I also attached electrical engineering, which is very far from programming, but … As a result, there were 6-7-8 items that can be attributed to programming.
 Finally the officer said: “Well, the documents are accepted!”
 And that’s it.
 A few days later I received a German visa with the working permit.